 Configuring SSL for SSL Enabled Services

-Certificate – Select a certificate which should be presented to the browser accessing the Service.
+- Certificate – Select a certificate presented to the browser when accessing the service.
 Note that only RSA certificates are listed here.

-- If you wish to upload a self-signed certificate, select Upload Certificate from the drop down list.
+- If you want to upload a self-signed certificate, select Upload Certificate from the drop-down list.
 Provide the details about the certificate in the Upload Certificate dialog box.
 For information on how to upload a certificate, see .

-- Select ECDSA Certificate – Select an ECDSA certificate which should be presented to the browser accessing the Service.
+- Select ECDSA Certificate – Select an ECDSA certificate presented to the browser when accessing the service.

-- SSL Protocols – Select the SSL protocol(s) to be used by the clients to establish the connection to the Service from the table.
-Also, you can configure an override list for each protocol by using the Override Ciphers section.
-For more information, see the Creating a HTTPS Service article.
+- SSL Protocols – Select the SSL protocol(s) used by the clients to establish a connection to the service.
+You can also configure an override list for each protocol by using the Override Ciphers section.
+For more information, see Creating a HTTPS Service.

-- Enable SNI – Select Yes to enable Server Name Indication (SNI).
+- Enable SNI – Set to Yes to enable Server Name Indication (SNI).

-- Enable Client Authentication – When set to Yes, the Barracuda Web Application Firewall authenticates the client with a presented certificate, or authenticates the client using an authorization policy configured through ACCESS CONTROL > Authorization.
+- Enable Client Authentication – If set to Yes, the Barracuda Web Application Firewall authenticates the client with a presented certificate or authenticates the client using an authorization policy configured through ACCESS CONTROL > Authorization.
 Note: Certificate validation is performed only when both Enable Client Authentication and Enforce Client Certificate are set to Yes.

-- Enforce Client Certificate – Set to Yes if you want clients to present their certificate while connecting to the Service.
-If the clients fail to present their certificate, the SSL handshake is immediately terminated.
+- Enforce Client Certificate – Set to Yes if you want the client to present the certificate while connecting to the service.
+If the client fails to present the certificate, the SSL handshake is immediately terminated.

-- Trusted Certificates – Select one or more trusted certificates, which should be used to validate the certificates presented by the clients connecting to the Service.
+- Trusted Certificates – Select one or more trusted certificates used to validate the certificates presented by the client connecting to the service.
 Only those client certificates that are signed by one of these trusted certificates will be allowed access.
 For information on how to upload a trusted certificate, see Adding an SSL Certificate.

-Select a Certificate to present to requesting clients for authentication.
-You can select an already uploaded certificate, or use the BASIC > Certificates page to upload a Certificate you desire.
+Select a certificate to present to requesting clients for authentication.
+You can select an already uploaded certificate, or use the BASIC > Certificates page to upload a certificate.
 SSL enabled services allow you to handle encrypted traffic passing between the requesting client and the Barracuda Web Application Firewall.
-To encrypt transactions between the unit and the back-end servers, refer to SSL (Server).
-Certificates are authenticated using the Trusted Certificates you select.
-Upload Trusted Certificates on the BASIC > Certificates page.
+To encrypt transactions between the unit and the back-end servers, see SSL (Server).
+Certificates are authenticated using the selected trusted certificates.
+You can upload trusted certificates in the BASIC > Certificates page.

 Server Name Indication (SNI)

-With SNI, you can use the Barracuda Web Application Firewall to assign any number and any type of certificates (single, wildcard or SAN) to a single Barracuda Web Application Firewall Service.
-SNI support applies only to Services with type HTTPS.
+With SNI, you can use the Barracuda Web Application Firewall to assign any number and type of certificates (single, wildcard, or SAN) to a single Barracuda Web Application Firewall service.
+SNI support applies only to HTTPS services.